 - Drill through Filters

-Power BI Tutorial on Calculated Fields
+Power BI Calculated Fields

-MS Power BI DAX Tutorial
+MS Power BI DAX tutorial

 - Aggregate Functions